Northeastern State University: Broken Arrow

-NSU's Broken Arrow campus was opened in 2002 with a little over 1,000 students.
-Funding for the campus came from a one-half percent sales tax which was approved by Broken Arrow voters.
+NSU's Broken Arrow campus opened in 2002 with about 1,000 students.
+Funding for the campus came from a 0.5% sales tax approved by Broken Arrow voters.
 The first phase of the campus included an administration building, a maintenance facility, and two classroom buildings.
 In 2004 the campus began a $26 million expansion made possible by Tulsa County's Vision 2025, which also funded Tulsa's new BOK Center.
-The expansion doubled the size of the campus and also allowed room for up to another 5,000 students.
-It also added a library along with science and classroom buildings.
+The expansion doubled the size of the campus and added a library and science and classroom buildings.
+It allowed room for up to another 5,000 students.
 Construction was completed in the fall of 2007.